 Participation2014 2015 2016 2017 2021

-Dr. Dania is Co-Founder and President of the Research Center for Cooperation and Peace Building (RCCP), a Lebanese NGO focused on Track II.
-She is also an affiliated scholar at the Issam Fares Institute for Public Policy and International Affairs at the American University of Beirut (AUB) and a member of the steering committee and an advocacy consultant for the United Nations Economic and Social Commission for Western Asia (ESCWA) National Agenda for the Future of Syria (NAFS) programme.
+Co-Founder and President of the Research Center for Cooperation and Peace Building (RCCP), a Lebanese NGO focused on Track II.
+She is a member of the working group at the Middle East at Hoover Institution, Stanford University.
+She is a member of the Steering Committee and an Advocacy Consultant for the United Nations Economic and Social Commission for Western Asia (ESCWA) National Agenda for the Future of Syria (NAFS) programme.
 She specializes in US-Arab relations and has a special interest in Syria.
-Dania is editor of The Syrian Crisis: Effects on Regional and International Relations (2020) and has previously authored The Arab Lobby: Factors for Success and Failure (2016).
-She is a weekly columnist in the Saudi newspaper Arab News and makes regular appearances on a series of Middle Eastern TV stations.
+She is Editor of The Syrian Crisis: Effects on Regional and International Relations (2020) and has previously authored The Arab Lobby: Factors for Success and Failure (2016).
+She is a weekly Columnist in the Saudi newspaper Arab News and makes regular appearances on a series of Middle Eastern TV stations.
 She has co-directed, participated and presented scholarly papers in numerous conferences and workshops.
-She has been a guest speaker on several high-profile platforms such as NATO, the European Parliament and the Heritage Foundation and the Hoover institute.
-She holds a PhD in Politics from the University of Exeter as well as an MBA and a BBA from the AUB.
+She is currently working on a book project that researches the effect of regional competition on conflicts in Syria, Yemen, the Horn of Africa and Libya.
+She holds a Ph.D. in Politics from the University of Exeter as well as an MBA and a BBA from the AUB.

 Jean Kramarz is currently Director of the Healthcare activities of the AXA Partners Group.
 He is a specialist in the development of healthcare services in France and around the world.
 Before joining the AXA Group, where he launched medical teleconsultation for the general population in France, he was Director of New Services for the Malakoff-Médéric Group, Director of Development for Europ Assistance, Director of International Health Subsidiaries for the Gras Savoye Group.
 He also worked in the French public sector, including in the Oil & Gas and Automotive Departments of the Ministry of Industry and in the Treasury Department of the Ministry of Finance.
 Jean Kramarz is an alumnus of Sciences Po Paris and the Ecole nationale d’administration.

-Medical Doctor and Psychiatrist, Dr. Lablanchy is a member of the Supervisory Board of Edeis.
+Medical Doctor and Psychiatrist, member of the Supervisory Board of Edeis as well as member of Surveillance Board of Edeis.com and active member of Bealy.io.
 He is specialized in the management of conflict situations, and in particular in the management of post-traumatic syndromes.
 He participates in work on sleep, biological rhythms, and physiological and psychological adaptation factors.
 He has been practicing in Paris for 37 years, with an involvement in corporate work.
 He has carried out numerous consulting missions including with Progress, Danone, Rians, Laboratoires Debat, Spie Batignolles, L’Oréal, EDF, Normédic, La Poste, and with the government of Senegal.
 He also collaborated with IMS Health and the General Management of Manpower.

-Ambassador LEE Hye Min is Senior Advisor of KIM & CHANG and Visiting Professor of Hankuk University of Foreign Studies in Seoul.
+Senior Advisor of KIM & CHANG and Visiting Professor of Hankuk University of Foreign Studies in Seoul.
 He joined the Korean Foreign Service in 1980.
 He became Minister-Counsellor of the Korean Permanent Delegation to the Organization of Economic Cooperation and Development in Paris in 2004.
-From 2006 to 2008, he served as Director-General and Deputy Chief Negotiator for the Korea-US Free Trade Agreement.
+From 2006 to 2008, he served as Director General and Deputy Chief Negotiator for the Korea-US Free Trade Agreement.
 Then, from 2008 to 2010, he was Deputy Minister for Trade and Chief Negotiator for the Korea-EU Free Trade Agreement.
 Former Ambassador to the Philippines, he was Ambassador to France from 2012 to 2015.
-He held the position of G20 Sherpa as well as Ambassador for International Economic Affairs of the Republic of Korea.
-Ambassador Lee graduated from Seoul National University and received his Ph.D in Economics from the University of Paris I Panthéon-Sorbonne, France.
+He held the position of G20 Sherpa as well as Ambassador for International Economic Affairs of the Republic of Korea from 2015 to 2017.
+Ambassador Lee graduated from Seoul National University and received his Ph.D. in Economics from the University of Paris I Panthéon-Sorbonne, France.